realpython/realpython-blog/2014/2014-02-05-primer-on-python-decorators.markdown

 Printing from the second_child() function.
 ```

 Finally, did you notice that in example three, we executed the sibling functions within the parent functions - e.g, `second_child()`.
-Meanwhile in this last example, we did not add parenthesis to the sibling functions - `first_child` - uppon returning so that way we can use them in the future.
-Makes sense?
+Meanwhile in this last example, we did not add parenthesis to the sibling functions - `first_child` - upon returning so that way we can use them in the future.
+Make sense?

 Now, my friend, you are ready to take on decorators!